therealizzi/earworm/README.md

  </li>
  --------------------------------------------------------------------------------------------------------------------------------------

-<strong>Background:</strong> This project was assigned to our team on a short turn-around deadline (2 weeks).
+<strong>Background:</strong> This project was assigned to our team on a quick turn-around deadline (2 weeks).
 We were a newly formed team that did not have any prior experience working together.
 We were tasked with creating a user-input-based application, but we were given significant liberty in terms of direction and purpose.

 The assignment required we met the following specifications: